Phyllis Bennis: Views

-Bennis has suggested that a solution to the Israeli-Palestinian conflict would begin with “the creation of a truly independent, sovereign, and democratic State of Palestine to be constructed on the 22 percent of historic Palestine that Israel occupied in 1967: the West Bank, Gaza Strip, and East Jerusalem.”
-Under this arrangement, “Israel and Palestine, as equals, would jointly exchange full diplomatic relations” and “Israeli settlers would be given the option of moving to new homes inside Israel, or remaining in their homes as citizens of Palestine.”
-In addition, “Jerusalem would be an open city, with two separate capitals within it: the capital of Israel in West Jerusalem, and the capital of Palestine in East Jerusalem.”
+Bennis has suggested that a solution to the Israeli-Palestinian conflict would begin with "the creation of a truly independent, sovereign, and democratic State of Palestine to be constructed on the 22 percent of historic Palestine that Israel occupied in 1967: the West Bank, Gaza Strip, and East Jerusalem."
+Under this arrangement, "Israel and Palestine, as equals, would jointly exchange full diplomatic relations" and "Israeli settlers would be given the option of moving to new homes inside Israel, or remaining in their homes as citizens of Palestine."
+In addition, "Jerusalem would be an open city, with two separate capitals within it: the capital of Israel in West Jerusalem, and the capital of Palestine in East Jerusalem."
 She also advocates for Palestinians' right of return to Israel.

-Although she formerly supported a two-state solution as the ultimate means of resolving the Israeli-Palestinian conflict, Bennis has joined leaders of the Palestinian Boycott, Divestment, and Sanctions (BDS) movement leadership in advocating the ultimate creation of a single bi-national state.
-In her primer, Understanding the Palestinian-Israeli Conflict: A Primer, Bennis champions the one-state solution, arguing that “creating a Palestinian state on only part of historic Palestine represents an historic injustice.”
-She further claims that “Palestine has the potential to reach as high a technological and scientific level” as Israel, “largely through the intellectual capital of its young and highly educated population.”
+Although she formerly supported a two-state solution as the ultimate means of resolving the Israeli-Palestinian conflict, Bennis has joined leaders of the Palestinian Boycott, Divestment, and Sanctions (BDS) movement in advocating the ultimate creation of a single bi-national state.
+In her manifesto, Understanding the Palestinian-Israeli Conflict: A Primer, Bennis champions the one-state solution, arguing that "creating a Palestinian state on only part of historic Palestine represents an historic injustice."
+She further claims that "Palestine has the potential to reach as high a technological and scientific level" as Israel, "largely through the intellectual capital of its young and highly educated population."

 Bennis is a staunch opponent of what she regards as American imperialism and believes that actions should be taken to counter American and Western global hegemony.
 In the 1990s, she opposed US-led sanctions against Iraq and the US war on Iraq.
 In the early 2000s, she came out strongly against the invasions of Iraq and Afghanistan, and has supported anti-American movements in those countries.
-Deploring what she sees as the excessive influence of the US at the UN, she has argued that the international organization “desperately needs reform,” and she blames the failure to implement reform on the “anachronistic” determination of US and other Security Council permanent members “to orchestrate the post-war world.”
+Deploring what she sees as the excessive influence of the US at the UN, she has argued that the international organization "desperately needs reform," and she blames the failure to implement reform on the "anachronistic" determination of US and other Security Council permanent members "to orchestrate the post-war world."

-According to the Anti-Defamation League, Bennis “has repeatedly accused the 'Israel lobby' of pushing for a war against Iran” and “is often critical of Israel, including referring to Israel as an 'apartheid' and 'pariah' state.”
-The ADL noted that in her 2008 primer, Iran in the Crosshairs: How to Prevent Washington’s Next War, Bennis “defends Iran and challenges White House concerns that Iran intends to build nuclear weapons, going so far as to argue that Iranian President Mahmoud Ahmadinejad’s calls to 'wipe Israel off the map' were misinterpreted and that really, 'the threat is the other way around' because Israel is pushing for a war against Iran.”
-The ADL also noted her conviction that the US position on Iran was shaped by “Israel’s powerful lobbies.”
+According to the Anti-Defamation League, Bennis "has repeatedly accused the 'Israel lobby' of pushing for a war against Iran" and "is often critical of Israel, including referring to Israel as an 'apartheid' and 'pariah' state."
+The ADL noted that in her 2008 primer, Iran in the Crosshairs: How to Prevent Washington's Next War, Bennis "defends Iran and challenges White House concerns that Iran intends to build nuclear weapons, going so far as to argue that Iranian President Mahmoud Ahmadinejad's calls to 'wipe Israel off the map' were misinterpreted and that really, 'the threat is the other way around' because Israel is pushing for a war against Iran."
+The ADL also noted her conviction that the US position on Iran was shaped by "Israel's powerful lobbies."